 Yamaha are renowned for a range of instruments and amongst them are their high-quality clarinets which offer precise intonation.
 They’re also adaptable across various musical styles and skill levels.

-Yamaha’s range includes clarinets that are suited to solo and ensemble settings, whilst models like the YCL-255S cater to developing musicians.
+Yamaha’s range includes clarinets that are suited to solo and ensemble settings, while models like the YCL-255S cater to developing musicians.
+The YCL-255S is a reliable, ruggedly built clarinet that’s a popular choice for first-time players.
+Its ABS resin construction is lighter than other more advanced models, and the adjustable thumb rest makes the instrument comfortable to play.

 Our recommendation: Yamaha YCL255S Student Bb Clarinet